prep2/Kellermann-Foundation/Modern Instructions.md

 In server configuration, set a username and password.
 ### MariaDB ###
 Install all components.
+It will walk you through the setup and ask you for a password.
+Remember it as you will need it everytime you update the databases.

 ## Setting up environment ##
 In order for your system to see these Tomcat and MariaDB in your terminal, you need to add your programs to your system environment varaibles.